Assassination of José Calvo Sotelo: Assassination

 There are conflicting accounts regarding the group’s route.
 Some, including Hugh Thomas and Gabriel Jackson, suggest the group first attempted to locate other right-wing leaders such as Antonio Goicoechea and José María Gil-Robles, but ultimately went to the home of José Calvo Sotelo at 89 Velázquez Street.
-Other sources, such as Luis Romero and Alfonso Bullón de Mendoza, claim the group headed directly to Calvo Sotelo’s residence.
+Other sources, such as Luis Romero and Alfonso Bullón de Mendoza, write that the group headed directly to Calvo Sotelo’s residence.
 The timing of their arrival also varies by source, generally estimated between 2:00 and 3:00 a.m.

 In Upon arrival, the group presented themselves to the two police officers stationed at the building entrance.
 Captain Condés showed his Civil Guard credentials, and the group was allowed entry.
 Inside the home were Calvo Sotelo, his wife Enriqueta Grondona, their four children, domestic staff, and a French governess.
 Initially, the maid and cook refused to open the door, but Calvo Sotelo, after checking with the guards outside and seeing the official vehicle, eventually opened it himself.

 Once inside, the group conducted a perfunctory search.
 Some members ransacked the office, tore out a phone line, and threw a monarchist flag to the floor.
 Condés then informed Calvo Sotelo he was being taken to the General Directorate of Security.
 Calvo Sotelo protested, invoking his parliamentary immunity and the illegality of the arrest, but was denied the opportunity to make a phone call.
 He reluctantly prepared a small travel bag and reassured his distraught wife, promising to return soon.
 Before leaving, he kissed his children—only his eldest daughter had woken up—and told his wife, ominously, “unless these gentlemen take me away to give me four shots."
 Historians agree that Calvo Sotelo suspected he might be killed.
 Gabriel Jackson described him as a man prepared for martyrdom; Ian Gibson emphasized his composure and courage, suggesting that although he likely sensed the danger, he refrained from resisting in order to spare his family.

 Shortly after being taken from his home, José Calvo Sotelo was escorted down the stairs of his residence by the French governess, speaking to her in French.
 This irritated one of the guards, who ordered him to speak in Spanish.
 Calvo Sotelo reportedly asked her to warn either his brothers Luis and Joaquín or, as Ian Gibson suggests, his close associates Andrés Amado and Arturo Salgado Biempica.
 He explicitly said not to inform his father, who was bedridden with a stomach ulcer.
 On the way out, he informed the doorman: “They are taking me under arrest.
 I have not been able to talk on the phone."
 He was placed in van number 17, seated in the third row, facing forward, between two Assault Guards (one of whom was Aniceto Castro Piñeira).
 The bench in front of him was deliberately left vacant.
 Luis Cuenca of the socialist militia "La Motorizada" was seated in the back.
 Captain Fernando Condés took the front passenger seat beside the driver, with José del Rey beside him.